Raymond Duncan (dancer): Biography

 In 1909, Raymond and Penelope returned to the United States for a series of performances of classical Greek plays; they toured Philadelphia, Chicago, Kansas City, San Francisco, Portland, and other cities.
 The couple also gave lectures and classes on folk music, weaving, dancing, and Greek music.
 They then spent several months in the Pacific Northwest with the Klamath Indians.
 While they were visiting New York in early 1910, the New York City police took their son Menalkas Duncan to the Children's Society when he was found on the street wearing classical attire.

 In 1911, Duncan and Penelope returned to Paris.
 At 31 Rue de Seine, they founded a school, the Akademia, which offered free courses in their specialty areas of dance, arts, and crafts; they later opened a similar school in London.
 Each school, based on the idea of the Platonic Academy, was "an open house for every new effort in theatre, literature, music and art".
 Duncan's ultimate goal was a "complete technique of living" which, by synthesizing work, the arts, and physical movement, would result in the further development of man.

 Duncan also wrote poetry and plays, newspaper articles, and editorials expounding his philosophy of "actionalism".

 He printed his books on his own printing press using a typeface that he designed himself; the works included La Parole est dans le désert (1920), Poemes de parole torrentielle (1927), L'Amour à Paris (1932), and Etincelles de mon enclume (1957).
-Duncan's work on his printing press featured in an interview at the academy for a 1955 documentary by Orson Welles, Around the World with Orson Welles: St.-Germain-des-Prés.
+Duncan's work on his printing press is featured in an interview at the academy for a 1955 documentary by Orson Welles, Around the World with Orson Welles: St.-Germain-des-Prés.